Man who played Duke Chapel bells for 50 years dies

 Hammond, who graduated from Duke in 1968, began playing the 50-bell carillon his freshman year.
 Hammond, who also worked for four decades as a music librarian at the university, retired as university carillonneur in 2018.

 The bells at the Gothic chapel are played by striking wooden keys by hand and pressing foot pedals, similar to a piano, according to a university news article.
-The keys and pedals control cables that cause hammers to strike the bells, which range in size from 10 pounds (4.5 kg) to more than 5 tons (4.5 metric tons).
+The keys and pedals control cables that cause hammers to strike the bells, which range in size from 10 pounds to more than 5 tons.

 “The carillon marks the rhythm of our days here at Duke, providing a shared experience that — sometimes subtly — connects us with one another, with traditions that stretch across centuries and continents, and even with God,” the Rev. Luke A. Powery, dean of Duke Chapel, said in 2018 when Hammond retired.
 “The person who has carried on that tradition at Duke for decades, faithfully and unassumingly, is Sam.”